How to Apply as a First-Year Applicant

 Los Angeles, CA 90089-0911

-- At least one calculus course (the course can be in-progress when you apply).
+- At least one calculus course (the course can be in-progress when you apply) is strongly preferred.

-- You must list one of the engineering programs as your first choice major.
+- You must list one of the engineering or computer science programs as your first choice major.
 If you are not sure which one fits you best, please choose “Undeclared Engineering.”

 *Note: If you are an international, home-schooled, DACA, or transfer applicant, please review our Notes and Requirements for Certain Populations section.